LaustFaerch/cfar-object-detection/README.md

 cfar-object-detection :ice_cube: :mag:
 ======
 Iceberg detection in SAR imagery using CFAR filters.
-The code is tailored for 40m pixel spacing C- and L-band imagery.
+The code is tailored for 40m pixel spacing SAR imagery.
+Detectors tested on dual-band ALOS-2 and Sentinel-1 imagery

 ## Overview
 Includes 4 different CFAR detectors: